WillTheFarmer/apache-logs-to-mysql/.github/README.md

 [mysqld]
 local-infile=1
 ```
-### 3. Create Database USER & GRANTS
+### 3. Create database USER & GRANTS
-To minimize data exposure and breach risks create a Database USER for Python module with GRANTS to only schema objects and privileges required to execute import processes.
+To minimize data exposure and breach risks create a database USER for Python module with GRANTS to only schema objects and privileges required to execute import processes.
 Replace hostname from `localhost` to hostname of installed database if different. (`mysql_user_and_grants.sql` in repository)
 ### 4. Run Application

 Run `files_import.py` to ingest all files in configured folders.
 Next time `files_import.py` is run only new files since last run will be processed.
 It knows what files have been imported.